onap/ccsdk-oran/README.md

 ## General

-This source repository contains the code for the ORAN A1 related components.
+This source repository contains the code for the O-RAN A1 related components.

 More information on the CCSDK A1 Policy Management Service can be found in the 'a1-policy-management' sub-directory.